22 Long Rectangular Living Room Layout Ideas For 2026

 Clear Walking Paths

-A console or sideboard placed along one side creates a clear boundary while keeping your space open.
+A console or sideboard [Check on Amazon] placed along one side creates a clear boundary while keeping your space open.

 You can keep the living area anchored with a rug, let furniture face inward, and use the divider to stop the room from feeling like one long strip.